 Point Hacks earn a maximum of $200 per applicant for this card.
 More about this →

-American Express are offering an appealing no annual fee deal on the Platinum Edge card, which was also recently updated to include a $200 travel credit.
-The offer for new cardholders also comes with 5,000 bonus Membership Rewards points after $750 minimum spend in the first 3 months of holding the card.
+The offer for new cardholders also comes with 5,000 bonus Membership Rewards points after $750 minimum spend in the first 3 months of holding the card – and all cardholder also receive a $200 travel credit each year they hold the card.

-The Platinum Edge is a solid card for serious points collectors for earning points from their day to day spend – it offers 3x bonus Membership Rewards points at Supermarkets and 2x on Fuel.
-The standard annual fee is $195.
+The Platinum Edge is a solid card for serious points collectors for earning points from their day to day spend – it offers 3x bonus Membership Rewards points at Supermarkets and 2x on Fuel, with a standard annual fee of $195.

 Why Platinum Edge?